chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 ```
 $ legohdl new ./pins.csv -file
 ```
-Enter the following contents in `./pins.csv`.
+Copy the following contents in `./pins.csv`.
 ```CSV
 PA1,a
 PA7,b